voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 * PersonBadge - passed
 * PersonCard - useLayoutEffect warning
-* PersonDetail - using useMockRouter - mock not passed down to verification so leave as is.
+* PersonDetail - using mockRouter - mock not passed down to verification so leave as is.
 * PersonDetailForm
     * added back the address location widget - using useEffect
     * when person is updated the session.me is not so the detail page is out of sync.